mircealungu/mircea/projects/zeeguu.md

 	- how important is the difficulty estimator given that Zeeguu supports the reader also with translations - so they can read texts that are harder than their level; how much harder than their level can they read now?
 	- how to evaluate the efficiency of the exercise scheduling algorithm?

+## Recently Added

+- Better and more precise time-measurement on the platform (include exercises, include reviewing words, show the timer in real time, pause when inactive, etc.)
+-
 # Inspiration

 - For polyglots, the native language is still [more special than all the others](https://news.mit.edu/2024/mit-study-polyglots-brain-processing-native-language-0310) in that